Aziel Jackson: St. Louis City 2

 On March 26, 2023, Jackson was on loan from his first team St. Louis City SC and he made his debut against Tacoma Defiance.

 Columbus Crew

 On June 18, 2024, Jackson was traded to Columbus Crew in exchange for a guaranteed $650,000 in General Allocation Money.
 St. Louis could also receive another $250,000 in conditional General Allocation Money and maintain a sell-on percentage if Jackson is sold outside of MLS.
 Jackson made his first appearance for the club on July 20 as a substitute in a 2–1 loss to Atlanta United, and scored his first goal for the Columbus Crew on September 21 in a 4–3 win over Orlando City.

 Jagiellonia Białystok

 On July 23, 2025, Polish Ekstraklasa club Jagiellonia Białystok signed Jackson on a three-year deal, with an option for a fourth year, for an undisclosed fee.
 He made his debut for the club off of the bench in a 3–2 win over Widzew Łódź on July 27.

+Loan to Vancouver Whitecaps

+On January 30, 2026, Jackson returned to Major League Soccer, joining Vancouver Whitecaps on a five-month loan with an option to buy.
+On February 21, 2026, Jackson scored the winning goal in his debut MLS match for Vancouver.

+Loan to Minnesota United

+On August 13, 2026, Jackson rejoined Minnesota United on loan with a purchase option.